fbpx

 PITTA types

-Substitute ginger and cinnamon with fennel powder.
+Substitute ginger and cinnamon with fennel powder or only take small amounts of it.

 Replace honey and lemon with agave syrup and lime.